IBM/fabric-contract-attribute-based-access-control/README.md

 - Export the Connection Profile from the IBP instance and save as <git tree>/Blockchain_GenSupplyChain/src/gateway/ibp/fabric_connection.json.
 For instructions on how to do that on the IBM Blockchain Platform, go [here](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-app#ibp-console-app-profile).
 NOTE: to export the IBP connection profile, the smart contract located [here](https://github.ibm.com/customer-success/Blockchain-GenSupplyChain/blob/master/gensupplychainnet%400.0.1.cds) must be installed.

 #### Local Fabric
-- In the VSCode IDE, the LOCAL FABRIC OPS pane, select "Start Fabric" from the 3 dot menu.
+- In the VSCode IDE Blockchain extention  **FABRIC ENVIRONMENTS** pane, click on `Local Fabric` to start a fabric network.
 - Connect to the "Local Fabric - Org1" gateway as `admin`.
-Right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to <git_tree>/Blockchain-GenericSupplychain/src/gateway/local/fabric_connection.json.
+Right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to <git_tree>/Blockchain-GenSupplychain/src/gateway/local/fabric_connection.json.

 ### Start the server side of the application.
-NOTE: This will automatically enroll admin credentials in the directory of the wallet path specified in <git_tree>/Blockchain-GenericSupplychain/src/gateway/<local or ibp>/config.json
+NOTE: This will automatically enroll admin credentials in the directory of the wallet path specified in <git_tree>/Blockchain-GenSupplychain/src/gateway/<local or ibp>/config.json

 In a terminal window -
 ```